ep1h/funkbuster-ida-plugin/README.md

 pip install PyQt5
 ```
 Note: Installing PyQt5 might require you to have Microsoft Visual C++ 14.0 or greater and the Windows SDK installed on your system.
+#### 4. Copy all files from src to the plugins directory located within IDA Pro installation path.
+T

 _Developed and tested under IDA Pro 7.7 and Python 3.11.0_